Reports and photos

 - To review, moderate, and organize reports and related submissions.

-- To improve map usefulness, hotspot visibility, contributor history, and cleanup follow-through.
+- To improve map usefulness, repeat-area visibility, contributor history, and cleanup follow-through.

 - To respond to contact requests, support messages, provider questions, accessibility issues, and privacy follow-up.